X-POWER0/xnawiki/Web Articles/Riemers/Riemers2DXNA07writingtext.md

     }
 ```

-This looks up the data of the current player in our PlayerData array and from this data we use the Angle, Power and Color values while drawing the text to the screen.
+This looks up the data of the current player in our PlayerData array and from this data, we use the Angle, Power and Color values while drawing the text to the screen.

 That’s it!
 When you run the code you should see the screen below.
 Try to change the angle or the power: the values printed on the screen should change accordingly.